Contributing

 os.osc

-) should be used when calling a function declared in another library (see the section on Using the Faust Libraries). - Try to reuse existing functions as much as possible.
+) should be used when calling a function declared in another library (see the section on Library Import). - Try to reuse existing functions as much as possible.

 New Libraries